cmlonder/trec-collection-downloader/README.md

 ## Prerequests

 * Python 3.5.*
-* Download https://github.com/lintool/twitter-tools to your local, lets call it PATH for your later usage in this guide
+* Download https://github.com/lintool/twitter-tools to your local, lets call it PATH for your later usage in this guide.
+This is main tool to fetch the tweets.
 * URL, username and password which is obtained via http://trec.nist.gov/data/tweets/ Pay attention to this section in the link:

 > Email the signed agreement, as a PDF file, to Angela Ellis <angela.ellis@nist.gov>.
 In the body of your email,